zulis/gl-sandbox/README.md

 glSandbox
 =======

-My attempt to write a graphics library suitable for game development.
+My attempt to write a header only C++ graphics library suitable for game development.